NMDimitriou/HyMetaGrowthXTreat/index.md

 - For information on the usage of the code have a look at the [README file](https://github.com/NMDimitriou/HyMetaGrowthXTreat/blob/main/README.md).

-- A presentation related to the numerical methods and their implementation in GPU code can be found [here](https://github.com/NMDimitriou/HyMetaGrowth/blob/main/numerical_methods_implementation_gpus.pdf).
+- A presentation related to the numerical methods and their implementation in GPU code can be found [here](https://github.com/NMDimitriou/HyMetaGrowthXTreat/blob/main/numerical_methods_implementation_gpus.pdf).

-- Details on the data processing and segmentation pipeline can be found [here](https://t.co/vd68g8qOTv).
+- Details on the image processing and segmentation pipeline can be found [here](https://t.co/vd68g8qOTv).

 ## Support or Contact
 For any question feel free to contact me at: nikolaos.dimitriou [at] mail.mcgill.ca